What is a Batch Payment?

 What is Batch Payment Processing?

 Batch payment processing describes when an AP automation software processes all of a customer’s authorized payments and begins the process of paying the vendors.
-A platform, such as MineralTree, will consolidate all the authorized payments into a single transaction to simplify the reconciliation process on the customer’s bank statement, while still paying each vendor using their preferred method (check, ACH, or virtual card).
+A platform, such as MineralTree, will consolidate all the authorized payments into a single transaction to simplify the payment reconciliation process on the customer’s bank statement, while still paying each vendor using their preferred method (check, ACH, or virtual card).

 What are the Steps to Batch Payment Processing?